ihodes/sliderule/README.md

 ## Usage

-See example.html for a working example.
+See example.html for a working example (you can find that [here](https://isaachodes.io/sliderule)).
 The API is roughly as follows:

 ```javascript
 const slideRule = new SlideRule('container-id', {